menu

 Overview

 Ridge Farm is a tiny village located in the state of Illinois.
 With a population of 763 people and just one neighborhood, Ridge Farm is the 709th largest community in Illinois.
-Much of the housing stock in Ridge Farm was built prior to World War II, making it one of the older and more historic villages in the country.
+Ridge Farm has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-When you are in Ridge Farm, you'll notice that it is more blue-collar than most other communities in America.
-41.53% of Ridge Farm’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ridge Farm is generally considered to be a blue-collar town.
+41.53% of the Ridge Farm workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ridge Farm is a village of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Ridge Farm who work in management occupations (9.90%), healthcare (7.67%), and maintenance occupations (6.39%).

 Telecommuters are a relatively large percentage of the workforce: 10.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.